 Dental Crown Procedure

-The dental crown procedure is usually broken up into two appointments, although same day crowns are also available.
+The dental crown procedure is usually broken up into two appointments.
 During your first appointment, Dr. Kari McKenzie will prepare the tooth by removing a large portion of the enamel (decayed and healthy).
 The tooth must be completely restructured to accommodate the shape of the dental crown.
 We may also need to build up the core of the tooth to provide additional support.

 Once your tooth is in the proper shape, we will take an impression to create a 3D model.
 The model will be used to fabricate a precise and effective final crown.
 These days, most crowns are fabricated using porcelain or some other ceramic material.
 Porcelain possesses the same light-reflective properties as natural enamel, making it virtually indistinguishable from the rest of your teeth.